jaekyu-sim/Convolutional-Recurrent-Pose-Machine/README.md

 I put (a) to CPM, and I got (b).
 The output(b) is very clear.

-the (c) is images which apply abstacle to head.
+The (c) is images which apply abstacle to head.
 I put (c) to CPM, and I got (d).

 The output(d) is not clear comparing to (b).
 There is ambigous head joint.